 McKinsey also showed that 75% of customers, since shelter-in-place, have experimented with a new brand, retailer, or website, and 60% of them said that they’re going to stick with the new decisions moving forward.How COVID-19 and the “Novel Economy” is changing the way customers respond to businesses, Karen Roby, TechRepublic

-They’ve also become less exposed to certain advertising types, such as promotional offers in stores and supermarkets.
+They’ve also become less exposed to certain types of advertising, such as enjoying promotional offers in shops and supermarkets.

-However, these changes have paved the way for a marketing type that doesn’t require consumers to leave the house.
-It’s email marketing.
+However, these changes have paved the way for a marketing type that doesn’t require consumers to leave their houses.

 How can a copywriter contribute to improving email marketing performance?